 It's worth considering getting at least some shots on your list from indoors.
 With luck, the entryway of a building on or near location is just warm enough to help people and gear stay warm, and just dry enough condensation doesn't form.
 Often foyers are difficult to work with, either for being overheated or surprisingly humid.

 With planning, the desired angle is sometimes possible from a window or doorway.
 Here's a technique for keeping reflections out of your shot when shooting through glass.
 The key is recognizing where the reflections are coming from--almost always from inside the room you're in--and blocking them from the camera's view.
 Sometimes you can simply position your body between the camera and the light.
 Other times, someone can hold up a coat behind both you and the camera.
 It's also possible to build a little hood of cinefoil--available in the Production Office--to put between lens and window.

-Keep anything you care about in more than one place.
+Keep files you care about in more than one place.

 You can be expected to have a hard drive for Digital Foundations and two hard drives for all other production classes, so it’s important to incorporate a vital principle, and a number of related practices, into how you work.

 Something changes in a media maker who’s had a hard drive fail.
 We’re sharply brought to understand how an entire enterprise rests on these little devices.
 The wish might form quickly in a media maker who’s lost work for good: ‘I wish I had another copy of that.’